stanford-crfm/levanter/docs/Getting-Started-CUDA.md

-# Getting Started with CUDA
+# Getting Started on CUDA

 **Note** that right now CUDA support is very preliminary and Levanter does not work on a multi-machine setup.